Community Cloud Forest Conservation

 Scroll below the text to see the Photo Gallery and Links for registration and deeper information.

 Sister Birds, Sister Forests.
-The two-week trip that CCFC is offering next January is the same trip that members of our Arc of Appalachia took, which convinced us to designate CCVC as a sister organization.
+The two-week trip that CCFC is offering next January is the same trip that members of our Arc of Appalachia took, which convinced us to designate CCVC as a nonprofit friend.
 To say that the trip was transformational is an understatement.
 We left the States thinking we were going someplace “exotic” - someplace startlingly different from our forest homes in the Appalachian heartland.
 But what struck us the most, once we settled in, was the juxtaposition of strange next to the deeply familiar - like when below the heart-racing sight of a splendid quetzal, we saw a wood thrush hopping on the ground; when we looked up at a massive cloud forest tree covered with bromeliads only to realize we were beholding Quercus, kin to our oaks in the Appalachian ridgetops, or when we realized we were standing in the same karst landscape as found at the Arc’s headquarters, the Highlands Nature Sanctuary.
 It was moving to recognize the profound connections between two distant landscapes and feel deeply at home on both ends of our birds’ arc of migration.

 Cloud Forest natural history.
 On this trip, nature discoveries and short hikes will fill your days and often, optionally, your nights.
 The cloud forests of the Mayan Highlands occupy only the highest, remote ridgetops in this mountainous region of Guatemala, towering above what is otherwise a highly populated and agrarian-domesticated landscape.
 Given the Cloud Forest’s tenuous future, it is remarkable that many of the Cloud Forests that still remain in Guatemala are intact old-growth forests, carpeted with dripping mosses and ferns and bedecked with orchids.
 The Cloud Forest supports a lush tapestry of wildlife, everything from frogs, forest salamanders, and butterflies to the much rarer howler monkeys and tapirs.
 And of course, birds…. so many incredible birds.
 Bird watching is optional but rich and frequent opportunities abound!